Alipay: South Korea

 Alipay was introduced in South Korea in 2015, and is now available at various merchants around the country.
 Users can even receive an instant tax refund at four major airports in the country.
 In 2019, taxis in Seoul and Starbucks will accept Alipay via Kakaopay.

 Vietnam

 Alipay entered Vietnam in 2010, Ant Financial indicated that their network in Vietnam could assist Chinese tourists visiting the country.
 Currently in Vietnam, Davitrans, a proxy shipping service, is the only website in the country that accepts Alipay as one of its payment methods.

+Oceania

 Australia

 In February 2019, Alipay and Tourism Australia announced a service to promote Australian destinations to Chinese tourists using the city of Sydney as a 12-month pilot project.
 The new Sydney City Card will introduce an interactive city map in the Alipay app to alert tourists to participating locations and retailers that welcome Alipay payments.
 A similar initiative will be trialed concurrently in Queenstown, New Zealand.